AdamWTF/WoW_CompanionScreen/README.md

 names are retained deliberately so the upstream SDK boundary remains recognizable and stable; they are not the product name.

+WoW Companion Screen is based on [WarcraftXL 1.1](https://github.com/WarcraftXL/wxl-core/tree/v1.1) and intentionally retains that release's extension ABI.
+Modules built for WarcraftXL 1.1 **SHOULD** therefore work with WoW Companion Screen without modification.
+Compatibility cannot be guaranteed for modules that depend on undocumented core internals or target another WarcraftXL release.

 ## Build the native components

 Requirements: